particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 Tracker M is designed with easy-to-use expansion headers and an enclosure with sufficient space inside for an expansion card, and for additional expansion connector through the wall of enclosure.

-- Expansion card size: 2" x 3.5"
+- Expansion card size: 50mm x 90mm (approximately 2" x 3.5")
 - Connector: 24-pin 0.1" headers (two, one on each long side)
 - Male header pins on the bottom of expansion card
-- Attachment: 4 screw holes to standoffs
+- Attachment: 4 screws to standoffs (M3 screw recommended)

 Pre-built expansion cards will be available, including a prototyping breadboard expansion card.
 You can also design and fabricate your own.

 {{imageOverlay src="/assets/images/monitor-one-expansion.svg" alt="Expansion card pinout" class="full-width"}}

+### Expansion card dimensions

+{{imageOverlay src="/assets/images/monitor-one/expansion-dim.png" alt="Expansion card dimensions" class="full-width"}}

 ### GPIO